Imdavyking/econova/documentation/docs/Tutorial/robot.md

     - Calculate interaction points for each action:
       - Like: 100 point
       - Retweet: 200 points
-      - Quote-tweet: 300 points
   - Maintain a record of actions already counted to avoid duplicate points.
-- **Storage**:
-  - Store user interaction data (tweet IDs, timestamps, and action type) in a database to track progress.

 #### **4. Assign Points**

 - **Backend Actions**:
   - Based on the retrieved interactions, calculate the user's total points.
-  - Store points in the user's profile in the database.
   - Provide an endpoint for the frontend to fetch user points.

 #### **5. User Redeems Points**

 - **Frontend Actions**:

-  - Provide an interface showing the user's current points and a "Redeem" button.
+  - Provide an interface showing the "Check" and a "Claim" button.
-  - On clicking "Redeem," send a request to the backend.
+  - On clicking "Claim," send a request to the backend.

 - **Backend Actions**:
   - Deduct redeemed points from the user's balance.